 You'll find a lot of Indy Cars at the Indianapolis Motor Speedway Museum, but you'll find other items of interest as well.

 When you enter the building, the entire west side is devoted specifically to Indy Cars and winning Indy drivers.
-Most of the cars are past winners from the very first one in 1911 to present day.
+Most of the cars are past winners from the very first one in 1911 to the present day.
 Due to space limitations, not every winner is represented, but like all of the museum, these items are rotated in and out, so what you see on any given visit may differ a bit as time passes.
 You may also see racing cars from some of Indy's most famous winners.
 Perhaps a sprint car that AJ Foyt drove or something similar.
-Portraits of drivers and other individual critical do the history of the track are here to view as well.
-Announcers, reporters, owners, and other are represented.
+Portraits of drivers and other individuals critical to the history of the track are here to view as well.
+Announcers, reporters, owners, and others are represented.
 There are plenty of trophy displays, photographs, and other memorabilia.

-In the eastern half of the building you'll find more auto racing history as well as general automotive history.
+In the eastern half of the building, you'll find more auto racing history as well as general automotive history.
 There are racing bikes (motorcycles), a few NASCAR models, sports racing cars, and Formula One cars.
 There are a variety of foreign manufactured cars that have raced at Indy over the years.
-In addition, there is smattering of pre-World War II cars.
+In addition, there is a smattering of pre-World War II cars.

 It's on the far eastern wall of this section of the museum that you'll find portraits of every Indianapolis 500 Mile Race winner, in sequence.

 Below I will share a few of the pictures I took during my March 2010 visit.
-There are 5 or 6 slide shows below, timed at 10 seconds per photo.
+There are 5 or 6 slideshows below, timed at 10 seconds per photo.
 In other words, if you wait, the photo will change.